A Creepy Ghost Town In Arkansas, Rush Is The Stuff Nightmares Are Made Of

 Now a recognized historic district in Arkansas within the location of the Buffalo National River, the abandoned zinc mining region of Rush in the Ozark Mountains once played a key role in modernizing and developing the area’s infrastructure.
 The empty houses and mining ruins are off-putting to many who are afraid of abandoned structures untouched by nature for years, but others find the ruins absolutely intriguing.
+We think it’s both the most hauntingly beautiful reminder of a slice of Rush’s past and it’s also the creepiest ghost town in Arkansas.
+Let’s take a closer look at the history of this hauntingly beautiful town that’s slowly being reclaimed by nature.

 YouTube/Arkansas Parks & Tourism